 All class teachers (and regular teaching staff working in Hubs) are responsible for recording attendance daily, using the correct codes, and submitting this information to the school office.
 Where they note patterns or significant levels of absence for a pupil they should endeavour to speak to parents to register their concern.
-If, subsequently, there is no noticeable change they should share their concerns with the Attendance Officer / Family Link Worker and the DSL or Headteacher as they feel most relevant.
+If, subsequently, there is no noticeable change they should share their concerns with the relevant Attendance Officers, the DSL or Headteacher as they feel most relevant.